28547939/udpsync/README.md

 ### Other notes

 * There is a maximum of `2^32` blocks per file (1TB)
-* Using `delay-usec` instead of providing a limit on bandwidth (not yet implemented) allows the user to more closely control the sender's packet-per-second rate.
 * Upon completion, the receiving side will scan for blocks that it did not receive and print out a list.
 This can be used to manually repair the received file.